syrotkin/cheatsheets/React-Testing.md

 afterEach(cleanup);
 ```

-## Enzyme
+## Enzyme vs. react-testing-library
-key way to render: shallow rendering

-But other ways exist: `mount`, `render`, `shallow`
+`Enzyme`: key way to render: shallow rendering (`shallow`).
+But other ways exist: `mount`, `render`.

-react-testing-library: default way: normal rendering

-default: full rendering, no shallow rendering
+`react-testing-library`: default way: normal rendering.
+By default: full rendering, no shallow rendering

-No shallow rendering in `react-testing-library`
+No shallow rendering in `react-testing-library`.

-the guy is a fan of using "data-testid"
+// the guy is a fan of using "data-testid"

-// react-testing-library
+`react-testing-library`:
 ```javascript
 const { getByTestId, debug, queryByTestId } = render(<NewMovie />);
 ```

-react-testing-library - integration testing by default
+`react-testing-library` - integration testing by default

 ## Snapshot Testing: